 Learning in a second language can often require more time and support for some students.
 Should a student need tutoring support, the parents in the home country need to agree to this support as there is a fee assessed outside of the tuition fees already paid.
 If a student needs a tutor, the process is as follows:

-- Recommendation comes from the agent to the program administrator.
+- Recommendation comes from the parent through the agent to the program administrator.

-- Program adminstrator contacts the homestay coordinator to notify the family.
+- Program adminstrator contacts the homestay contractor to notify the family.

 - The program administrator contacts the tutor with student and homestay information.